Limpanfx/Scripts-Repository/README.md

 A small **collection** of my Roblox exploit scripts, organized after game.
 Most scripts are meant to be executed with modern Roblox executors that support `loadstring` and `game:HttpGet`.
+Scripts are specifically made for low UNC executors, but can be outdated.

 > Use everything at your own risk.
 I am not responsible for bans, data loss, or any issues caused by these scripts.